NFL regular season

 In place since 2006, the current broadcasting contract establishes broadcast partners for each game.
 The Sunday afternoon games are broadcast either on CBS or Fox.
 CBS has the broadcast rights for teams in the American Football Conference while Fox has the rights for teams in the National Football Conference.
 In games where teams from both conferences play each other, the network with the broadcast rights for the "away" team will broadcast the game.
 In each local television market, three Sunday afternoon games are shown.
 One of the two networks shows two games back-to-back in each time slot, while the other network has the right to broadcast a single game, showing one game in either time slot; the networks generally alternate weeks (but not always) when each has the right to show both games.

-In addition to the regular Sunday afternoon games, there are three prime time games each week.
-The Thursday night game is broadcast by Amazon Prime Video.
+In addition to the regular Sunday afternoon games, there are regularly three prime time games each week (Monday night football on select weeks may have two games, along with late season Saturday night games).
+With the exception of the NFL Kickoff Game and the Thanksgiving night game, which are broadcast by NBC, the Thursday night game is broadcast by Amazon Prime Video.
 The Sunday night game is broadcast by NBC, while the Monday night game is broadcast by ESPN/ABC.
+The Black Friday game is also broadcast by Prime Video.